Arizona Court Records

 What are Arizona Traffic Tickets?

-In Arizona, traffic tickets are issued by law enforcement agents to motorists or other road users who violate state Traffic and Vehicle Regulation laws.
+In Arizona, traffic tickets are typically issued by law enforcement agents to motorists or other road users who violate state Traffic and Vehicle Regulation laws.
 The type of traffic violation in question determines the type of ticket issued.
-Persons issued with traffic tickets may pay or dispute the tickets.
-While payment is an admission of guilt, challenging the traffic ticket typically requires a court hearing.
+Persons who are issued traffic tickets may opt to pay or dispute the tickets.
+While payment may be considered an admission of guilt, challenging the traffic ticket typically requires a court hearing.
 Offenders may also attend a defensive driving school or plead guilty with an explanation in court.
 Typically, traffic tickets contain information about the offense, associated fines and penalties, and the local court where payments or disputes can be made.

 Failure to respond to traffic tickets may result in the offender’s driver’s license being suspended and driving privilege revoked.
 It can also lead to increased fines or arrest.
 The Arizona Department of Transportation and the courts manage traffic tickets.